 |Instance Type||RAM||CPU||Monthly Pricing|

 The most important factor that we care about is usually RAM and CPU.
 If the application is running on a server with enough of these resources, then it performs just fine.
 RAM is often the most critical resource.
 For example, whenever an application runs out of RAM, it uses swap space if available.
 The server then gets unbearably slow.
-Think about what happens after you opened 10 copies of Photoshop on your laptop.
+Think about what happens after you open 10 copies of Photoshop on your laptop.
 At that point, you’re pretty hosed.
-The pressure point can be CPU instead with some applications, it just depends.
+The pressure point can be CPU instead with some applications.
+It just depends.

 For this example, let’s use RAM as the most important resource.
 A good approach that I’ve found helps make quick spot assessments and decisions is to use the amount of RAM as the weight itself.
 Here’s the table again with a weight column added: